English cuisine: Eighteenth century

 John Nott's The Cooks and Confectioners Dictionary (1723), still with rather few precedents to go by, chose an alphabetical treatment for its recipes, from Al to Zest.
 The book covered everything from soups and salads to meat and fish, as well as pastries of many kinds, confectionery, and the making of beer, cider, and wine.
 Bills of fare are given for each month of the year.

-The second edition of Primitive Cookery, published in 1767 by an anonymous author, promoted budget-friendly, lacto-vegetarian dishes, though some recipes included meat.
+The anonymously published Primitive Cookery promoted economical lacto-vegetarian dishes, though some recipes included meat.

 James Woodforde's Diary of a Country Parson gives a good idea of the sort of food eaten in England in the eighteenth century by those who were reasonably prosperous.
 To welcome some neighbours on 8 June 1781, he gave them for dinner:

 a Couple of Chicken boiled and a Tongue, a Leg of Mutton boiled and Capers and Batter Pudding for the first Course, Second, a couple of Ducks rosted and green Peas, some Artichokes, Tarts and Blancmange.
 After dinner, Almonds and Raisins, Oranges and Strawberries, Mountain and Port Wines.
 Peas and Strawberries the first gathered this year by me.
 We spent a very agreeable day.

 Another country clergyman, Gilbert White, in The Natural History of Selborne (1789) recorded the increased consumption of vegetables by ordinary country people in the south of England, to which, he noted, potatoes, from the Americas, had only been added during the reign of King George III:

 Green-stalls in cities now support multitudes in comfortable state, while gardeners get fortunes.
 Every decent labourer also has his garden, which is half his support; and common farmers provide plenty of beans, peas, and greens, for their hinds to eat with their bacon.

 Hannah Glasse's The Art of Cookery made Plain and Easy was the best-selling cookery book for a century from its publication in 1747.
 It ran to at least 40 editions, and was widely pirated.